Orbital-Web/Raphael/README.md

 ### Compiling on Ubuntu/WSL (Recommended)

 This is the recommended way of compiling **Raphael**.
-If you are on Windows, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) to follow these steps:
+If you are on Windows, you can install [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) and follow these steps:

 1. Clone the repository with